 The hair extensions industry, just like any other is constantly changing.
 If you’re not privy to hair extensions in general it's easy to get lost in the fast pace of it all.
 A prime example of how fast the industry moves can be seen in the constantly shifting trends, one of the main ones being, ‘country of origin’.

 When 'Brazilian' hair extensions first came along, it was the best hair you could get at the time.
 If you were still rocking 'premium now' during that period, you weren't rated.
 It felt like the popularity of 'packet hair' dropped overnight, and hair bundles were the main thing everyone was buying.
-Then after Brazilian came Peruvian (apparently better than the one before), then Malaysian (two times better than the one before), then Indian (three times better than the one before...you get my drift).
-But truth be told, even with all this choice the majority of hair extensions still come from India and China.
+After Brazilian hair came Peruvian (apparently better than Brazilian), then Malaysian (two times better than Peruvian), then Armenian (three times better than Malaysian...you get my drift).
+But truth be told, even with all this choice the majority of hair extensions still come from India and China, the rest is marketing.

 SYNTHETIC - Hair made from non-human materials.

 PS, If you're looking for the good stuff that will stand the test of time, try double drawn raw hair, you won't regret it.

 What other marketing tactics do you think hair vendors rely on to increase the sale of their hair extensions?
 Let me know in the comments below x